Newark station (Delaware): History

 The original station building, originally constructed by the Philadelphia, Wilmington and Baltimore Railroad in 1877, is adjacent to the southbound platform, and at one time also had connecting branches to Pomeroy, Pennsylvania and Delaware City, Delaware.
 It is now home to the Newark Historical Society, but does not function as a train station.
 It has been listed on the National Register of Historic Places since May 7, 1982.
 The station is built on a "T" plan with a hipped cross-gable roof and Victorian detailing such as ornamental brackets and sawtooth brickwork.

 In 1986, Newark's city council authorized an application for a state of Delaware Bicentennial Improvement Fund grant for the acquisition and redevelopment of the Newark station, and on March 27, 1987, Amtrak deeded the station building to the city.
 By September, the city had hired John Milner Associates of West Chester, Pa., to develop architectural specifications for restoration.
 Restoration work encompassed the first floor ticket booths, the ladies' and men's waiting rooms, modernized upstairs offices, and rebuilt canopies on the exterior.
-SEPTA service was extended to Newark in 1997.
+SEPTA service was extended to Newark on September 2, 1997.

 In 2012 a new federal grant was awarded to upgrade the station into a multi-modal hub.
 This includes new platform, eliminating grade crossings, upgrades to the adjacent rail yard and new ticketing machines.

 Track upgrades to increase capacity between Newark and Wilmington rebuilt and reconfigured interlockings and added a third track to 1.5 miles of the line.
 Construction on these track upgrades was completed in 2020.